Oscar-Ryley/ChimpsOnWordle/README.md

 Chimps on Wordle
-Project from 2022

-Based on the 'Chimps on typewriters' hypothetical, as explored in the 'Chimps-on-typewriters.py' previous project from a year and a half prior.
+Based on the 'Chimps on typewriters' hypothetical, as explored in the 'Chimps-on-typewriters.py' previous project from a year and a half prior to the first Command Line version.
 Attempts to brute force a wordle query given by the user.